christimahu/embedded_k8s_beta/jetson_orin/README.md

 ### "Verify script shows failures"

-**Do not run `verify_setup.sh` in the middle of the setup sequence.** It checks for the final state after ALL steps are complete.
+**Do not run `06_verify_setup.sh` in the middle of the setup sequence.** It checks for the final state after ALL steps are complete.
 Failures are expected if you haven't finished all steps 01-05.

 ### "I need to start over completely"